Airline says it will stop monkey shipments after Penn. crash

 On Jan.
 21, a truck towing a trailer with 100 monkeys collided with a dump truck on a Pennsylvania highway.
 Several of the monkeys escaped.
 Authorities said later that three were shot and killed and they accounted for the rest.

-The U.S. Centers for Disease Control and Prevention, which assisted local authorities after the crash and escape of some of the monkeys, said they were headed to an approved quarantine facility.
-The CDC did not give the location of the facility or say what the lab intended to do with the monkeys, and it did not respond Tuesday to requests for that information.
+The U.S. Centers for Disease Control and Prevention, which assisted local authorities after the crash and escape of some of the monkeys, said Tuesday that the monkeys are at an approved quarantine facility.
+A CDC spokeswoman declined to give the location of the facility or say what the lab intended to do with the monkeys.

 Cynomolgus monkeys are often used in medical research because their DNA resembles that of humans, and they have been in high demand since the beginning of the pandemic for testing vaccines.